-The Washington Firm can help every manager in your organization lead more effectively, bring their teams to peak performance, and ensure a safe, productive environment for your employees.
+The Washington Firm in Seattle and New York City can help every manager in your organization lead more effectively, bring their teams to peak performance, and ensure a safe, productive environment for your employees.

 - For managers at any level, we offer a wide range of leadership training modules from running effective meetings, to managing remote employees, to harassment and discrimination prevention.